 Second Year Advising Notes: To stay on track, complete all BCOR classes by the end of your second year.
 If you are planning on a dual degree, minor, or certificate, see your advisor about how to best use your non-business electives.
-If you want to study abroad next year, talk to your advisor about how to adjust your plan.

-Goals: Continue to explore IM careers and how your interests and skills will fit into a career path.
+Goals: Continue to explore careers and how your interests and skills might fit into a career path.
 Explore leadership positions within student organizations and apply for the Leeds Professional Mentoring Program in the spring.
 If you are considering studying abroad, research program options and talk to your advisor about how it will fit in your plan.